danieladams456/blog-danieladamstech/content/posts/hammock-driven-development.md

 Pivot to more static, less dynamic:

 `It will probably be easier to validate required fields through annotations if they are statically either in root or leaf.
-Same 400 status code could be returned with a custom exception during data mapping, but then lose the automatic spring boot validation root cause analysis in RFC ProblemDetail error returned.`
+The same 400 status code could be returned with a custom exception during data mapping, but then lose the automatic spring boot validation root cause analysis in RFC ProblemDetail error returned.`

 `It's still an easy mapping change to move a property from one to the other.
-Also solves the read structure (knowing which properties to include at the root vs leaf level) without reflection.`
+Also solves the read structure (knowing which properties to include at the root vs. leaf level) without reflection.`

 ## Rest of the Morning

 1. Bible reading
-2. Pushups and dumbbell rows listening to morse code ([CRSnet streams](https://streammyaudio.com/archive))
+2. Pushups and dumbbell rows listening to Morse code ([CRSnet streams](https://streammyaudio.com/archive))
-3. Yogurt and nuts listening to [All-In podcast](https://www.youtube.com/@allin)
+3. Yogurt and nuts listening to the [All-In podcast](https://www.youtube.com/@allin)
 4. Shower and developing the idea for this blog post
 5. Writing blog post
-6. Planning on hitting Chick-fil-a for a chicken biscuit for second breakfast on the way in to work.
+6. Planning on hitting Chick-fil-A for a chicken biscuit for second breakfast on the way in to work.